 Are SMSF loan offset accounts legal?

-Most major banks no longer offer SMSF loan products.
+Most banks no longer offer SMSF loan products.
 Many specialist non-bank lenders now service the SMSF loan market but cannot accept customer deposits.
-Some non-bank lenders have formed relationships with credit unions or other ADIs to provide a legitimate offset account for SMSF borrowers.

-In addition, to comply with superannuation laws, the SMSF loan agreement cannot allow the lender to have security over the offset account or any claim over the offset account in the event of default.
+In addition, to comply with superannuation laws, the SMSF loan agreement cannot allow the lender to have security or a charge over the offset account or any claim over the offset account in the event of default.
 The lender’s recourse must be limited to the property only.
-Also, lenders cannot use personal guarantees signed by the SMSF members to get around this restriction.

 What lenders currently offer SMSF loan offset accounts?